2018 was not my favorite year.

 The US is still drifting towards a fascist, pro-white ethnostate regime and at a national level is fueling the coming climate apocalypse that we only have 10-12 years to course correct.

 Despite having a travel blog, I only traveled to two countries, and just one was for leisure (the other was for medical tourism because we also put profit over people).
-I know that for many, this is still great and exciting, but contrast to my 2017, when I went abroad 11 times (for fun, while working full time).
+I know that for many, this is still great and exciting, but traveling is a literal obsession for me.
+Contrast to my 2017, when I went abroad 11 times.

 But really, 2018 was terrible because my dad had cancer all year.
 One of my mentors committed suicide, and that was the first time someone I knew and cared about died unexpectedly.
 Then, my dad died too.
 You would think that this was the worst part, but to be honest, it’s tied with going through the cancer in the first place.
 I know they’re in a better place now (or at the very least, no longer in excruciating amounts of pain).
 It’s good, but it still hurts.